HugoSchweke/QSproteome_protocol/README.md

 A,17,TRUE,TRUE,FALSE
 A,18,TRUE,TRUE,FALSE
 A,19,TRUE,TRUE,FALSE
- </pre>
-</details>

--   five columns:
 - chain = chain of the model
 - resnum = residue number
 - nodiso1 = TRUE if the residue is present in the structure nodiso1, FALSE if filtered out
 - nodiso2 = TRUE if the residue is present in the structure nodiso2, FALSE if filtered out
 - nodiso3 = TRUE if the residue is present in the structure nodiso3, FALSE if filtered out
+ </pre>
+</details>